 • The Bois Prieux trail is open daily from 15 March to 15 September.

 There are two ways to get there: the first is from Everly, at the water tower (3.25 km walk, or 45 minutes) and the second is at the entrance to the hamlet of Neuvry, coming from Mouy-sur-Seine (750 m walk, or 10 minutes).

 For people with reduced mobility, a car park near the Neuvry observatory provides easier access to the trail.

 • The Cocharde trail is open all year round, except on Sundays and public holidays between 15 September and 15 March.

 Access on the commune of Gouaix, via the dirt road located opposite the fertilizer factory (SICA), along the D49.
 A car park is available on site.

 • Access to the Reserve is completely free.

 • Some educational activities may be free or subject to a charge.

-• You can support and preserve biodiversity by making a donation (tax-deductible) or joining the team of volunteers.
+• You can help the reserve preserve biodiversity by making a donation or join the volunteer team by writing to firstname.lastname@example.org